minio/minio/docs/large-bucket/README.md

 # Large Bucket Support Quickstart Guide [![Slack](https://slack.minio.io/slack?type=svg)](https://slack.minio.io) [![Go Report Card](https://goreportcard.com/badge/minio/minio)](https://goreportcard.com/report/minio/minio) [![Docker Pulls](https://img.shields.io/docker/pulls/minio/minio.svg?maxAge=604800)](https://hub.docker.com/r/minio/minio/) [![codecov](https://codecov.io/gh/minio/minio/branch/master/graph/badge.svg)](https://codecov.io/gh/minio/minio)

-Minio large bucket support lets you use more than 16 disks by creating a number of smaller sets of erasure coded units, these units are further combined into a single namespace.
-Minio large bucket support is developed to solve for several real world use cases, without any special configuration changes.
-Some of these are
+Minio erasure code limits the number of disks in a deployment to 16.
+This allows enough storage space for a single deployment to hold a tenant's data.
+However, there are use cases which may need larger number of disks/storage space upfront.
+Keeping this in consideration, we added large bucket support.

-- You already have racks with many disks.
+The feature is called large bucket as it allows a single bucket to expand over multiple erasure code deployment sets, without any special configuration.

-- You are looking for large capacity up-front for your object storage needs.
+With large bucket support, you can use more than 16 disks upfront while deploying the Minio server.
+Internally Minio creates multiple smaller erasure coded sets, and these sets are further combined into a single namespace.
+This document gives a brief introduction on how to get started with large bucket deployments.
+To explore further on advanced uses and limitations, refer to the [design document](https://github.com/minio/minio/blob/master/docs/large-bucket/DESIGN.md).

-# Get started
+## Get started
 If you're aware of distributed Minio setup, the installation and running remains the same.
-Newer syntax to use a `...` convention to abbreviate the directory arguments.
+Only new addition to the syntax is a `...` convention to abbreviate the directory arguments.
 Remote directories in a distributed setup are encoded as HTTP(s) URIs which can be similarly abbreviated as well.

-## 1. Prerequisites
+### 1. Prerequisites
 Install Minio - [Minio Quickstart Guide](https://docs.minio.io/docs/minio).

-## 2. Run Minio on many disks
+### 2. Run Minio on many disks
 To run Minio large bucket instances, you need to start multiple Minio servers pointing to the same disks.
 We'll see examples on how to do this in the following sections.

 *Note*